shlomif/my-real-person-fan-fiction/README.md

 But for now I'll write my real person fic on singers and YouTubers.
 I already have one more factoid about Taylor Swift and there likely will be more.
-And I assure you that for a long time you won't see a YouTube video "Why people won't listen to Taylor Swift's songs again?"
+And I assure you that for a long time you won't see a YouTube video "Why people won't listen to Taylor Swift's songs any more?"
 Poor Taylor!
 I'm sure she won't survive reading this Taylor Swift Factoid, and sue me immediately.

 ## Emma Watson